309thEDDGE/opal-release-downloader/README.md

 Installation and usage is OS-agnostic.
 We recommend that this package be installed and executed within a [conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) environment.

 If you are using Windows and python was installed using the [python installer](https://www.python.org/downloads/windows/), the option to add python to the path automatically at install time must have been used.
-If that option was not used and python was manually added to the path this script will likely not function as expected.
+If that option was not used and python was manually added to the path, this script will likely not function as expected.
 Re-run the installer, choose the modify option, check the box to add python to the user path and complete the installation modification prior to the following steps.

 ## Install

 From within the python environment described in the [Environment](#environment) section, run the command:

 `pip install git+https://github.com/309thEDDGE/opal-release-downloader.git`

+_Note: On windows be sure to use_ `python -m pip install ...`.

+This command will pull the source from github, then build and install the python package, including dependencies.
+It will place several scripts on your path in the active environment.
+Scripts are described in [Download and verify artifacts](#download-and-validate-artifacts).

 ## Usage